 The College seeks to provide academic and work environments that are free from intimidation, discrimination, and harassment based on any of these characteristics, and the College specifically prohibits such intimidation, discrimination, and harassment, including sexual discrimination.
 Intimidation, discrimination, and harassment can arise from a broad range of verbal, nonverbal, and/or physical behaviors and from employees, students, outside contractors, or other individuals.
 Discrimination, harassment, or similar unacceptable activities that could become a condition of employment or a basis for educational or personnel decisions, or which create a hostile, intimidating, or offensive environment are specifically prohibited by the College.
 Any individual who engages in such discrimination or harassment, or retaliates against another individual because he/she made a report of discrimination or harassment or participated in the investigation of a claim of discrimination or harassment, is subject to immediate discipline up to and including suspension or expulsion.

 Individuals who believe they have experienced harassment or discrimination prohibited by the statements above are encouraged to contact the appropriate offices.
-Students should contact the Office of Student Conduct, A252, at (815) 455-8636.
-Employees should contact Angelina Castillo, Title IX Deputy and Assistant Vice President of Human Resources Department, A244, at (815) 455-8995.
+Students should contact the Office of Student Conduct, A252, at (815) 455-8696.
+Employees should contact Lisa Brncich, Title IX Coordinator at (815) 455-8696.